qunitjs/qunit/docs/callbacks/QUnit.log.md

 Register a callback to fire whenever an assertion completes.

-This is one of several callbacks QUnit provides.
-It's intended for continuous integration scenarios.

 **NOTE: The QUnit.log() callback does not handle promises and MUST be synchronous.**

 | parameter | description |